CEI-lab/ECE3400-2017-teamAlpha/docs/lab4.md

 The video below shows the final deliverable for this lab: coordinates being sent from the Arduino to the FPGA via SPI and the robot's current and previous locations being displayed on the screen.

-[![Displaying current and previous location](http://img.youtube.com/vi/nVu4KmAXPKM/0.jpg)](http://www.youtube.com/watch?v=nVu4KmAXPKM)
+Video of FPGA displaying current and previous locations [![Displaying current and previous location](http://img.youtube.com/vi/nVu4KmAXPKM/0.jpg)](http://www.youtube.com/watch?v=nVu4KmAXPKM)